dexturr/js-identifier/README.md

 # js-spellcheck

-Checks JavaScript idenitifers for spelling mistakes.
-For example, if we had the folllowing JS:
+Checks JavaScript identifiers for spelling mistakes.
+For example, if we had the following JS:

 ```js
     var testtVariable = 123;
 ```

-js-spellcheck would report on this becuase `testt` is not a valid word in the english dictionary.
+js-spellcheck would report on this because `testt` is not a valid word in the English dictionary.

 # Advantages